gopalmallya/plogger/README.md

 # About this plugin
-<p>plogger is a dynamic action plugin, when configured on page load event, captures user interaction events, errors and xhr in realtime and logs them in plogger table.<p>
+<p>plogger is Oracle APEX, dynamic action plugin, when configured on page load event, captures user interaction events, errors and xhr in realtime and logs them in plogger table.<p>
 <p>APEX developers can use this plugin to understand the "how users are using the page and application" by analyzing captured events and data, fix page errors thrown by browser and tune performance by optimizing server side processing by analyzing xhr </p>
 <p>plogger can be configured to capture events, errors and xhr on all pages or selected pages, for selected users, redact sensitive data, cleanup older logs by setting configuration values in plogger_config table</p>